base/base/docs/specs/governance/governor.md

 #### `setProposalThreshold`

-Updates the proposal treshold.
+Updates the proposal threshold.
 This function MUST only be callable by the manager.

 ```solidity
 function setProposalThreshold(uint256 _newProposalThreshold) external